Information for Employers

 Building on Curriculum for Excellence approaches, Developing the Young Workforce aims to support young people’s progression to the workplace by ensuring education and business have a closer collaborative working relationship.
 This can deliver benefits to employers by developing the skills and experience in young people they need for their own businesses.
 It can also support young people in developing the skills they will need for the future jobs market.

 There are now more opportunities open to employers and schools to work directly with each other.
-The Developing Young Workforce Regional Groups which are being established, aim to encourage and support employers to engage directly with schools and colleges and also support employers to recruit more young people into their workforce.
+The employer led, Developing Young Workforce Regional Groups which have been established throughout the country, aim to encourage and support employers to engage directly with schools and colleges and also support employers to recruit more young people into their workforce.
 Employers can support young people in schools and colleges in a variety of ways, for example mentoring, quality work placements, developing skills for applications or interviews, and enhancing lessons in specific subject areas.

 Guidance for School/Employer Partnerships provides information on practical steps in developing productive partnerships which can inspire young people to develop skills for employment by offering a range of opportunities.
 The guidance has been published in 3 parts: Guidance for schools, Guidance for employers, Guidance for DYW groups and local authorities.